-During the year, the independent directors met twice without the other directors on 11 February 202 and 14 September 2022, at the invitation of the lead independent director.
-During these meetings, both coordinated by the director Maria Grazia Filippini as lead independent director, the independent directors discussed the working of the board of directors and its committees, the powers assigned to the directors and the information provided by the executive directors to the independent directors.
+During the year, the independent directors met twice without the other directors and statutory auditors: on 18 December 2024 and 15 January 2025, at the invitation of the lead independent director.
+During these meetings, all coordinated by the director Mario Cesari Filippini as lead independent director, the independent directors discussed the functioning of the board of directors and its committees, the powers assigned to the directors and the information provided by the executive directors to the independent directors.